genotrance/px/README.md

 ## Building

-To build an executable, run built.bat.
+To build a self-sufficient executable that does not depend on the presence of Python and dependency modules, run `built.bat`.
 You will need [PyInstaller](https://www.pyinstaller.org) and the Microsoft VC++ toolset.
 PyInstaller will prompt you with a link if not present.

   `pip install pyinstaller`